Report property income on your Self Assessment

 Diverted Profits Tax (DPT) - often called the 'Google Tax' - is a punitive tax targeting multinational enterprises that artificially divert profits away from the UK.
-If your business has significant UK operations but routes profits through low-tax jurisdictions using contrived arrangements, you may be liable for DPT at 31% - deliberately set above the standard Corporation Tax rate.
+If your business has significant UK operations but routes profits through low-tax jurisdictions using contrived arrangements, you may be liable for DPT at 25% - aligned with the standard Corporation Tax main rate.

 DPT was introduced by the Finance Act 2015 to counter aggressive tax planning by multinationals.
 Unlike Corporation Tax, DPT is not self-assessed - HMRC issues charging notices after investigating potentially liable arrangements.